This post may contain affiliate links.

 4. Peppers

-Pretty much any variety of pepper, from jalapenos to bells to chillis, can be grown in containers, and they make a wonderful staple crop.
+Pretty much any variety of pepper, from jalapenos to bells to chillis, can be grown in containers, making a wonderful staple crop.

 5. Onions